Best of Gazebo

 ‘An accessible and engaging anthology containing an impressive variety of poems, both in form and content.
 The standard was impressively high and I discovered some absolute gems’

-– V. G. Lee, author of several novels and volumes of short stories, including Diary of a Provincial Lesbian and most recently Always you, Edina.
+– V. G. Lee, author of several novels and volumes of short stories, including Diary of a Provincial Lesbian and Always You, Edina.

 ISBN: 978 1 904585 69 5